kubermates-org/kubermates.github.io/content/docs/2025-07-08-introducing-gradient-digitalocean-s-unified-ai-cloud.md

 external_url: https://www.digitalocean.com/blog/introducing-digitalocean-gradient
 post_kind: link
 draft: false
+tldr: "Introducing Gradient: DigitalOceanâ\x80\x99s Unified AI Cloud Why DigitalOcean\
+  \ Gradient?
+Whatâ\x80\x99s Included What You Can Expect Whatâ\x80\x99s Next Get\
+  \ Started Today About the author Try DigitalOcean for free Related Articles Announcing\
+  \ OpenAI gpt-oss Models on the DigitalOcean Gradientâ\x84¢ AI Platform Build smarter\
+  \ AI agents: new tools now available for the DigitalOcean Gradientâ\x84¢ AI Platform\
+  \ Introducing GPU Droplets accelerated by NVIDIA HGX H200 By Bratin Saha Updated:\
-tldr: "By Bratin Saha At DigitalOcean, weâ\x80\x99ve always focused on delivering\
+  \ July 30, 2025 3 min read At DigitalOcean, weâ\x80\x99ve always focused on delivering\
   \ simple, powerful infrastructure that helps digital native enterprises build and\
   \ scale their applications.
 Over the past year, weâ\x80\x99ve extended that commitment\
   \ into the AI space by investing in compute, tooling, and workflows that make it\
   \ easier to build with AI from the ground up."
+summary: "Introducing Gradient: DigitalOceanâ\x80\x99s Unified AI Cloud Why DigitalOcean\
+  \ Gradient?
+Whatâ\x80\x99s Included What You Can Expect Whatâ\x80\x99s Next Get\
+  \ Started Today About the author Try DigitalOcean for free Related Articles Announcing\
+  \ OpenAI gpt-oss Models on the DigitalOcean Gradientâ\x84¢ AI Platform Build smarter\
+  \ AI agents: new tools now available for the DigitalOcean Gradientâ\x84¢ AI Platform\
+  \ Introducing GPU Droplets accelerated by NVIDIA HGX H200 By Bratin Saha Updated:\
-summary: "By Bratin Saha At DigitalOcean, weâ\x80\x99ve always focused on delivering\
+  \ July 30, 2025 3 min read At DigitalOcean, weâ\x80\x99ve always focused on delivering\
   \ simple, powerful infrastructure that helps digital native enterprises build and\
   \ scale their applications.
 Over the past year, weâ\x80\x99ve extended that commitment\
   \ into the AI space by investing in compute, tooling, and workflows that make it\